A good engineering culture attracts top-notch engineers and increases productivity without burning them out.

 “The path to the CEO’s office should not be through the CFO’s office, and it should not be through the marketing department.
 It needs to be through engineering and design.”

-In short, when engineers speak, companies need to listen.
+In short, when engineers speak, companies better pay attention.

 3. Deeply connected teams

-This is why companies need to recognize entire engineering teams, not just individuals.
-Because not everyone is a 10x engineer.
-But every engineer plays a role.
+Fostering teamwork while keeping morale high is no easy task.
+Companies should acknowledge entire engineering teams, not just individuals.
+After all, not everyone is a 10x engineer, but every engineer plays a part.

 “If you think about war…do you want the general in some like ivory tower or on the front lines?
 The troops are going to fight a lot harder if they see the general on the front lines.”

-If this wasn’t enough, team environments help build deep relationships.
-Relationships then build trust.
-Next thing you know, you feel you belong to a special community and there’s nowhere better to be.
-This is human psychology 101.
+What’s more, team environments foster deep relationships, which in turn build trust.
+Next thing you know, you feel you belong to a special community, and there’s nowhere else you’d rather be.

-Approachability is critical in the workplace.
-You need to feel comfortable asking your questions.
-No matter how stupid a question may seem.
-Because not everyone has the same skillset.
+Approachability is crucial in the workplace.
+You’ve got to feel at ease asking questions, no matter how silly they may seem.
+After all, not everyone has the same skill set.

 “It’s very important to like the people you work with, otherwise life [and] your job is gonna be quite miserable.”